Universal Studios Florida: DreamWorks Land

-It includes characters from Shrek, Trolls, and Kung Fu Panda.
+This area includes characters from Shrek, Trolls, and Kung Fu Panda.
 It opened on June 14, 2024, as the park's most recent area, replacing Woody Woodpecker’s KidZone.

 Retired attractions

-Notable retired attractions include Kongfrontation, Back to the Future: The Ride, Hollywood Rip Ride Rockit, The Funtastic World of Hanna-Barbera, its replacement Jimmy Neutron's Nicktoon Blast, A Day in the Park with Barney, its replacement DreamWorks Destination, Jaws, Twister...Ride It Out, T2-3D: Battle Across Time, Shrek 4-D, AT&T at the Movies, Fievel's Playland, Woody Woodpecker's Nuthouse Coaster, Curious George Goes to Town, Universal 360: A Cinesphere Spectacular, and its replacements Universal's Cinematic Spectacular: 100 Years of Movie Memories and Universal Orlando's Cinematic Celebration.
-Universal Studios also housed other unique attractions that are now retired, like Nickelodeon Studios and the interactive film and live-action show Alfred Hitchcock: The Art of Making Movies.
+Notable retired attractions include Kongfrontation, Back to the Future: The Ride, Hollywood Rip Ride Rockit, Fast & Furious: Supercharged, The Funtastic World of Hanna-Barbera, its replacement Jimmy Neutron's Nicktoon Blast, A Day in the Park with Barney, its replacement DreamWorks Destination, Jaws, Twister...Ride It Out, T2-3D: Battle Across Time, Shrek 4-D, AT&T at the Movies, Fievel's Playland, Woody Woodpecker's Nuthouse Coaster, Curious George Goes to Town, Universal 360: A Cinesphere Spectacular, and its replacements Universal's Cinematic Spectacular: 100 Years of Movie Memories and Universal Orlando's Cinematic Celebration.
+Other unique former attractions at Universal Studios included Nickelodeon Studios and the interactive film and live-action show Alfred Hitchcock: The Art of Making Movies.

 The current location of Diagon Alley was once a section of the park named Amity Island, based on the fictional seaside town from Jaws, which contained the park's Jaws attraction.
 The area was completely demolished to make way for the Diagon Alley portion of The Wizarding World of Harry Potter attraction.
 As a homage to the Jaws attraction and Amity section that was available to so many visitors over the years, references to both are sprinkled throughout Diagon Alley, one being a set of shark jawbones appearing behind the herbs and potions of Mr. Mulpepper's Apothecary.
 The restrooms for Amity Island are also still open outside Diagon Alley.

 Nickelodeon Studios became a Blue Man Group attraction and live show in 2007.
-In 2021, the Blue Man Group show would also be retired, leaving the original Nickelodeon Studios building empty for the first time since opening until 2022, when the Grinchmas show was moved into that theater.
+In 2021, the Blue Man Group show was retired, leaving the original Nickelodeon Studios building empty for the first time since opening until 2022, when the Grinchmas show was moved into that theater.